dennisguse/pjsip/README.txt

 Dennis Guse, 2013

-This git-repository is a clone of the original pjproject-svn (at the moment revision r4562).
+This git-repository is a clone of the original pjproject-svn (branch upstream contains the svn-trunk).
 It was created to:
 1. make debian package building easier (configuration and small patches so it can be build for ubuntu)
 2. add patches that didn't made it yet upstream